jnozzi/cocoadev.com/markdown/MenuItemSeparatorWithBindings.md

 What is the desired approach for accomplishing this using the new controller layer in Panther?

 Thanks for any suggestions :-)
--- General/EliotSimcoe
+-- EliotSimcoe

 ----

-IB does not allow you to bind directly to the menu key of the General/NSPopupButton, but you can do so in code using     bind:toObject:withKeyPath:options:, bind it to the item array of your model and provide a value transformer in the options dictionary.
-The transformer should then transform an General/NSArray to an General/NSMenu.
+IB does not allow you to bind directly to the menu key of the NSPopupButton, but you can do so in code using     bind:toObject:withKeyPath:options:, bind it to the item array of your model and provide a value transformer in the options dictionary.
+The transformer should then transform an NSArray to an NSMenu.

 I have not tried it, but I would assume it to work.